ARI.HACK

 Submission Requirements

-- Short description of the module and what it does
+- Description of the module and its purpose.

 Judging Process

-- Judging will occur after the event ends.
+- Judging will occur over the next week after the event ends.
+The winning team will be notified through Luma and email.

 - The winning team will be announced online.